-Since the days of original owner, Durant Brice’s first stage stop, Brice Station has been a must see destination for travelers from all around the world.
-And nothing has changed!
-With the addition of the tasting room to the property in 2003 the old stage stop added wine tasting to the already impressive list of things to see and do including: Pottery, Fine Art, Blacksmithing, Mechanical Printing, Livestock, Organic Gardens and Impressive Vistas.
+Since the days of original owner, when the property existed as Durant Brice’s stage coach stop on the way up to Big Trees, Brice Station has been a must see destination for travelers from all around the world.
+And not much has changed!
+With the addition of the tasting room to the property in 2003, the old stage stop added wine tasting to the already impressive list of things to see and do including: Pottery, Fine Art, Blacksmithing, Mechanical Printing, Livestock, Organic Gardens, and Impressive Vistas.

-In 1943 Paul (senior) and Kitty Quyle purchased the land with the reward he was given for apprehending one of the F.B.I.’s 10 most-wanted criminals (a very bad man who killed 26 people in the course of his bank-robbing career), but they also gave Mr. Brice a life-time estate on the land.
+In 1943 Paul (senior) and Kitty Quyle purchased the land with the reward he was given for apprehending one of the F.B.I.’s 10 most-wanted criminals (a very bad man who killed 26 people in the course of his bank-robbing career).
+During this time, new owners Paul and Kitty gave Mr. Brice a life-time estate on the land.